Nikunja-Sharma/Flavor/app/src/main/java/com/nikunja/testapp/data/README.md

 # Data Layer

-The data layer is responsible for data operations including network requests and local database access.
+The data layer handles all data operations for Flavor including network requests and local database access.
 It implements the repository interfaces defined in the domain layer.

 ## Structure